narrowspark/php-cs-fixer-config/README.md

 $ composer require narrowspark/php-cs-fixer-config
 ```

-:exclamation: Since `fabpot/php-cs-fixer:2.0.x-dev` isn't stable, we're pinning the dependency to a known commit.
+:exclamation: Since `fabpot/php-cs-fixer:2.0.0-beta` isn't stable, we're pinning the dependency to a known commit.

-There are two possibilities here

-* you require that same commit in your repository

-    ```
-    $ composer require fabpot/php-cs-fixer-config:dev-master#9688875.
-    ```

 * you configure `composer.json` in your root package with